What We'll Do & Where We'll Go

 Uranie: A picturesque bay, sheltered against wind and waves from any direction makes for a formidable camping spot.
 We can observe coconut crabs and cuscus as well as some rare species of birds.

 Balabalak: The grass covered hills of Balabalak give it a very distinctive appearance, quite unusual for Raja Ampat.
-A postcard-perfect beach, stretching over a kilometer offers a great location for our camp.
+A postcard-perfect beach, stretching over a kilometre offers a great location for our camp.

 Day 2 - Exploring Wayag